August Wilson Theatre: Late 2010s to present

 The musical Groundhog Day opened at the theater in April 2017 and stayed until that September.
-It was followed at the end of the year by a concert, Home for the Holidays with Candice Glover, Josh Kaufman, Bianca Ryan, Peter and Evynne Hollens, and Danny Aiello.
+It was followed at the end of the year by a concert: Home for the Holidays with Candice Glover, Josh Kaufman, Bianca Ryan, Peter and Evynne Hollens, and Danny Aiello.
 The musical Mean Girls opened at the August Wilson in April 2018.
-Mean Girls played its final performance on March 11, 2020, the night before the Broadway industry was shuttered due to the COVID-19 pandemic.
+Mean Girls played its final performance on March 11, 2020; the next day, all Broadway theaters temporarily closed due to the COVID-19 pandemic.
 During the August Wilson's closure, its marquee was typically dimmed to memorialize pandemic victims.
 The marquee was re-lit in November 2020 to commemorate a longtime Jujamcyn stagehand killed in an accident at the Winter Garden Theatre.
 Mean Girls was officially canceled in January 2021, while the theater was still closed.

 As part of a settlement with the United States Department of Justice in 2021, Jujamcyn agreed to improve disabled access at its five Broadway theaters, including the August Wilson.
 Also during the COVID-19 shutdown, the Shuberts, Nederlanders, and Jujamcyn had pledged to increase racial and cultural diversity in their theaters, including naming at least one theater for a Black theatrical personality.
 Jujamcyn was the only theatrical organization that had already named a theater for a Black artist.
 The theater reopened on August 4, 2021, with Antoinette Nwandu's play Pass Over, making it the first Broadway house to resume performances during the COVID-19 pandemic.
 Pass Over had a limited run, closing in October 2021.
 A limited engagement of Slave Play was then announced, running from November 2021 to January 2022.
-This was followed in April 2022 by a revival of the musical Funny Girl, which is scheduled to run until September 2023.
-Jujamcyn and Ambassador Theatre Group agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the August Wilson.
+This was followed in April 2022 by a revival of the musical Funny Girl, which ran until September 2023.
+Jujamcyn and Ambassador Theatre Group (ATG) agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the August Wilson.
+In July 2023, Jordan Roth sold a 93 percent stake in Jujamcyn's five theaters, including the August Wilson Theatre, to ATG and Providence Equity.